jcarlen/intro_to_interactive/README.md

 ###################################################################

-To follow along with the workshop, click the green "Clone or download" button to download the zip of all the files listed above.
+To follow along with the workshop, click the green "Clone or download" button to download the zipped folder of all the files listed above.
 Unzip locally and in R set your working directory to the unzipped folder's location.